risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-json.md

 ### `jsonb <@ jsonb -> boolean`

-This operator checks if the left `jsonb` value is contained within the right `jsonb` value.
+This operator checks if the left `jsonb` value is contained at the top level within the right `jsonb` value.

 ```sql title=Syntax
 left_jsonb_value <@ right_jsonb_value → BOOLEAN